fellipaocastro/crawler/README.rst

 Crawler
 =======

-Crawler that looks for the following store's products and saves their name, title and URL in a CSV file without duplicated entries.
+This is a crawler that scrapes products from

-`Época Cosméticos Perfumaria <http://www.epocacosmeticos.com.br>`_
+`Época Cosméticos Perfumaria <http://www.epocacosmeticos.com.br>`_ store and saves their name, title and URL in a CSV file without duplicated entries.

 Requirements
 ------------